-Laser treatment be considered if surgical intervention is not possible.
+Laser treatment is considered if surgical intervention is not possible.
 They may result in lightening of the lesion.
 Suitable devices include:

-Techniques that result in partial removal of a congenital naevus can make the lesion more difficult to assess during long term surveillance.(2)
+Techniques that result in partial removal of a congenital naevus can make the lesion more difficult to assess during long-term surveillance .